DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/plugins/plugin-center.md

 Mesh plug-in is mainly applicable to the governance scenario of cloud native micro services, providing governance rules such as virtual services, target rules, gateway rules, peer authentication, request authentication, and authorization policies.

-To enable the Mesh governance plug-in, bind a mesh instance, add micro-services to the mesh, and configure resources such as sidecar according to the requirements of the service mesh.
+To enable the Mesh governance plug-in, bind a mesh instance, add microservices to the mesh, and configure resources such as sidecar according to the requirements of the service mesh.